rimbach/Ccluster.jl/README.md

 Each root of *P* in *B* is in exactly one cluster of the output, and clusters may contain roots of *P* in *2B*.

+Input polynomial *P* can be given as an oracle polynomial, that is a function returning arbitrary precision approximations of coefficients of *P*.
+In case where *P* has rational coefficients, it can be given exactly.

-To cluster all the roots of *P*, we use a bound on their modulus (e.g. Fujiwara bound) to find an initial box *B* containing all the roots.
+To cluster all the roots of *P*, a bound on their modulus (e.g. Fujiwara bound) to find an initial box *B* containing all the roots.
 This is done in **ccluster** when it is called with no input box.
+Notice that input oracle for *P* must have no zero leading coefficient.

 The implemented algorithm is described here: https://dl.acm.org/citation.cfm?id=2930939